Grant James (voice actor)

 Grant M. James (June 19, 1935 – November 23, 2022) was an American actor and voice actor at Funimation and ADV films.
 His earliest TV appearance was on The Mysteries, a drama which ran from 1985 to 1986, as the role of Peter.
-He went on to appear in Walker, Texas Ranger, Tombstone, and Better Call Saul.
+He went on to appear in Walker, Texas Ranger, Tombstone, Barney’s Round and Round We Go, and Better Call Saul.

 James had a long list of English-language Anime voiceover credits.
 He has voiced both Zeff and Pagaya in One Piece as well as roles in Detective Conan, Fullmetal Alchemist, and Dragon Ball Z.

-He was married to fellow voice actor Juli Erickson.
+He was married to fellow voice actor Juli Erickson, who died on December 17, 2025.

 James died on 23 November 2022 at the age of 87.